-There’s no doubt about it, one of the most valuable aspects of WordPress is the ability to use a plug-in for virtually anything that you need.
+There’s no doubt about it, one of the most valuable aspects of WordPress is the ability to use a plugin for virtually anything that you need.
 Just as an iPhone is nothing without the apps but a phone, WordPress is nothing without its plugins.
 Unfortunately, as great as they are they can really do some damage if you aren’t careful and don’t know how to use WordPress plugins.
 And I don’t mean a little bit of damage either, your entire brand could be at stake by misusing or not monitoring the plugins that you use!

-In this blog posts you will learn some of the dumbest, laziest, most dangerous ways to use WordPress plugins to destroy your website and your brand – and in doing so, learn how to use WordPress plugins the right way.
+In this blog posts you will learn some of the dumbest, laziest, most dangerous ways to use the best WordPress plugins to destroy your website and your brand – and in doing so, learn how to use WordPress plugins the right way.

-The Bigger the Plug-In List the Bigger the Target
+The More WordPress Plugins the Bigger the Target

 An Update Today Keeps the Hackers Away